 If none of the solutions above worked for you, you can attempt restoring Windows to a previous configuration.

-Note: This process can lead to the loss of installed applications, although it won’t affect your regular files.
+This process can lead to the loss of installed applications, although it won’t affect your personal files.

 Here is how to restore Windows to an earlier copy using System Restore: